-Individuals who, by virtue of their occupational status, have no formal association with the Station.
+Any individual except when that individual is receiving an occupational dose.
 This category includes non-employees of Dominion who are permitted to use portions of the site for recreational, occupational, or other purposes not associated with Station functions.
 This category does not include non-employees such as vending machine servicemen or postal workers who, as part of their formal job function, occasionally enter an area that is controlled by Dominion to protect individuals from exposure to radiation and radioactive materials.